Meadow Park Rejuvenation Project takes place April 7 to November 2026

-Meadow Park is being redeveloped to replace the park’s infrastructure, better meet the needs of the many community members and visitors who use this park and also to adapt to climate change.
+Meadow Park is being redeveloped to replace the park’s infrastructure to better meet the needs of the many community members and visitors who use this park and also to adapt to climate change.

 Overview